ccmrwithmsthrash

 What are TSIA2 passing scores?

-• • Score 945-990 on the multiple-choice CRC Test AND score 5 or higher on the Essay Test, OR
+• • Score 945+ on reading/writing AND 5 or higher on essay

-Important: You MUST score 5 or higher on the Essay to pass ELAR.
+Critical: You MUST score 5 or higher on the essay portion to pass ELAR—this is a separate requirement from the reading/writing score.

 What SAT/ACT scores exempt me from TSIA2?